-Protesters calling for justice for George Floyd took to the streets of New York City for a fifth day in a row on Monday.
+NEW YORK (1010 WINS) -- NYPD arrested over 700 protesters that took to the streets of New York City for a fifth day in a row on Monday, calling for justice for George Floyd.

 10:40 p.m.
 Pedestrians pass a Starbucks with broken windows in Manhattan.